google/xls/docs_src/tutorials/what_is_a_proc.md

 `B` until `A` is finished. (i.e., we want to prevent orders like `[A1, A2, B1, ...]`.)
 Using tokens in our state, we can write:

-> [!NOTE] \
+!!!
+NOTE
-> This example will not work as written until DSLX supports multiple I/O
-> operations per channel per activation.
+    This example will not work as written until DSLX supports multiple I/O operations per channel per activation.

 ```dslx-snippet
 pub proc serialize {